mlavin/argyle/README.rst

 Argyle
 ==============================

 Argyle is a collection of Fabric utilities for Django deployment.
+This project is still in very early phases.
+It is not recommend for production usage.

 Questions or Issues?